Skip to main content

 • Decide which of the panels best suits the needs of your patient or family.
 A genetic cause is identified in around 70% of individuals presenting with clinical features suggestive of Silver-Russell syndrome.

 • R27 Paediatric disorders: This should be considered if there is developmental delay or intellectual disability plus congenital malformation.
-The test includes microarray and a whole genome sequencing (WGS) ‘super panel’ (a panel comprised of several different constituent panels forming one large panel), and requesting it currently requires authorisation from clinical genetics.
+The test is a whole genome sequencing (WGS) ‘super panel’ (a panel comprised of several different constituent panels forming one large panel), and requesting it currently requires authorisation from clinical genetics.

-• For tests that do not include WGS, including R147 and R267:
+• For tests that do not include WGS, including R452 and R453:

 • you can use your local Genomic Laboratory Hub test order and consent (RoD) forms; and